lastmjs/workshop/README.md

 [ 'AFK?' ]
 ```

-## Challenge 0: Rating aggregator using MapReduce
+## Challenge: Rating aggregator using MapReduce

 In MapReduce there are typically two sets of workers: Map (sometimes Map+Shuffle) and Reduce that process some large
 amount of data in distributed manner.